rexfordessilfie/terminal-spawner/README.md

 For example starting up metro-bundler before building and running a React Native application on iOS.

 # Usage
+First, run `bash setup.sh` to make the script executable.

+> Without this step, you will need to run the script with `bash terminal-spawner.sh` instead of just `terminal-spawner`.
+And you will need to provide permissions to the script every time you run it, with `chmod +x terminal-spawner.sh`.

 ## Basic
 Run command in a new terminal in the current directory

-eg. `./spawn-terminal-with-command.sh "npm start"`
+eg. `terminal-spawner "npm start"`

 ## With Location
 Use `-l` or `--location` to specify location to run new command in

-eg. `./spawn-terminal-with-command.sh -l ~/Documents/AwesomeProject "npm start"`
+eg. `terminal-spawner -l ~/Documents/AwesomeProject "npm start"`

 ## Chaining Commands
 You may chain a blocking command like this:

-`./spawn-terminal-with-command.sh "npm start"; npx react-native run-ios`
+`terminal-spawner "npm start"; npx react-native run-ios`

 ## Help
 Use `-h` or `--help` flag to get help

-`./spawn-terminal-with-command.sh -h`
+`terminal-spawner -h`